-John F. Coyne, 59, has been a director since October 2006.
+John F. Coyne, 62, has been a director since October 2006.
 He joined us in 1983 and has served in various executive capacities.
 From November 2002 until June 2005, Mr. Coyne served as Senior Vice President, Worldwide Operations, from June 2005 until November 2005, he served as Executive Vice President, Worldwide Operations, and from November 2005 until June 2006, he served as Executive Vice President and Chief Operations Officer.
 Effective June 2006, he was named President and Chief Operating Officer.
 In January 2007, he became President and Chief Executive Officer.
-Mr. Coyne is also a director of Jacobs Engineering Group Inc.
+Effective March 8, 2012, in connection with our acquisition of HGST and our employment of Mr. Milligan as our President, Mr. Coyne now serves as our Chief Executive Officer.
+As announced in a Current Report on Form 8-K, filed with the Securities and Exchange Commission on September 10, 2012, Mr. Coyne has decided to retire as our Chief Executive Officer and as a director on January 2, 2013.
+Mr. Coyne is currently a director of Jacobs Engineering Group Inc.